aws-neuron/aws-neuron-sdk/release-notes/torch/torch-neuronx/index.rst

 Known limitations
 ~~~~~~~~~~~~~~~~~

-The following features are not yet supported in this version of Torch-NeuronX 2.1:
+The following features are not yet supported in this version of PyTorch 2.1 (torch-neuronx):

 * (Training) GSPMD
 * (Training) TorchDynamo (torch.compile)